Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Fuck that, ‘yer better’n this.
 Get th’ fuck up, you pussy."

-Well. *Fuck you too.* Adam growled, steadied himself against the wall, grimaced, stood…
+Well. *Fuck you too.* Adam growled, steadied himself against the wall, grimaced, stood...

 "Good.
 Walk around the room now, an’ don’t be a lil’ bitch ‘bout it."